1 V-MARS Concept and objectives

 feed–backs from engineers and crewmembers.
 Collecting and analyzing data and information from

 there, with continuous iterative enhancements, could help to diminish the failure risks and increase the

 chance of mission targets achievement.

-The V-ERAS virtual environment will contain its own simulation capabilities, thanks to an embedded
+The V-MARS virtual environment will contain its own simulation capabilities, thanks to an embedded

 physical engine, able to simulate e.g. collisions, dynamics, soft bodies, etc. We intend to exploit and, if